doitintl/kubeip/README.md

 dep ensure
 ```

-Compile the kubeIP by running:
+You can now compile the kubeip binary and run tests

 ```
-make builder-image
+make
 ```

+**Build kubeIP's container image**

-Build the Docker image with compiled version of kubeIP as following:
+Compile the kubeIP binary and build the Docker image as following:

 ```
-make binary-image
+make image
 ```

 Tag the image using: